 The greatest thing about Hesiod's Theogony is that it's short.
 It was of great importance to the ancient world for other reasons as well, but this does not translate into.... more

 Works and Days is so different from Theogony that many scholars think they couldn't both have been composed by Hesiod.
-Which sounds like welcome news for anyone.... more
+Which sounds like welcome news for anyone who yawned through.... more

 If you're thrilled by Homer, then you'll find Hesiod sort of somewhat a little interesting maybe.